Country settings on WPC cpu boards

 Now you learnt how to change the country settings, let's find out where it all has an influence on.

-This is only a global overview.
-The changes in the software could be set by the programmer of the game.
 Some games may have more or less changes implemented than others.
 Some are only present in specific WPC-S or WPC-95 machines.

 If you find interesting changes that have not been documented here for some specific games, please let me know.